wmorgan/dcos-docs/1.7/administration/installing/custom/system-requirements/install-docker-centos.md

 post_title: Install Docker on CentOS
 menu_order: 2
 ---
+The recommended way to install Docker on CentOS is to use Docker's yum repository.
+This makes it easy to upgrade in the future and automatically manages installation of dependencies.

+The recommended way to run Docker on CentOS is to manage it with systemd.
+This handles starting docker on boot and restarting it when it crashes.

+The recommended way to configure Docker on CentOS is to use the OverlayFS storage driver on an XFS filesystem.
+This avoids known issues with `devicemapper` in loopback modes and allows containers to use docker-in-docker, if they want.

 Docker's <a href="https://docs.docker.com/engine/installation/linux/centos/" target="_blank">CentOS-specific installation instructions</a> are always going to be the most up to date for the latest version of Docker.
-However, because of the combination of using systemd and OverlayFS, it may be simpler to follow the following condensed steps.
+However, the following simplified instructions make it easy to follow the above recommendations.

 1. Configure yum to use the Docker yum repo: